tgfrerer/island/plan.md

         handed out in chunks per buffer, but buffer must be owned exclusively by allocator.

-    * draw a triangle:

-        + later introduce allocator which will give you access to scratch data.

 ## (B)

     * think: can we use macros to generate encoder methods?